Dallas Cowboys Logo

 1960 – 1963

-For three years, “Dallas Cowboys” players wore helmets with the image of a five-pointed star.
+For three years, “Dallas Cowboys” players wore helmets featuring a five-pointed star.
 It resembled the white five-pointed star on the official state flag, which represented all of Texas and symbolized unity between God, the state, and the country.
 The only difference was the color: the dark blue star of the “Dallas Cowboys” was created to contrast with the original palette.

 1964 – today

 In 1964, equipment manager Jack Eskridge ensured that the logo had a white outline with a dark blue contour.
-All because players had recently started wearing blue helmets, and the team management urgently needed to distinguish their graphic sign, which merged with the monochromatic background.
+All because players had recently started wearing blue helmets, and the team management urgently needed to distinguish their graphic sign from the monochrome background.
 Now, the distinctive symbol of the Dallas Cowboys is not just a star, but a star with an unusual double frame.
 The scale and overall proportions of the figure haven’t changed.
 The Dallas Cowboys logo is becoming increasingly iconic and recognizable.

 Font and Colors

-On the Dallas Cowboys logo, there is nothing but the main element – no other graphics or inscriptions.
+On the Dallas Cowboys logo, there is nothing but the main element, no other graphics or inscriptions.
 The creators decided to focus on the five-pointed star, borrowed from the state flag.
 But if it was white in the original, they made it dark blue to play up the contrast.
 Until 1964, the color white was not used at all.
-After the redesign, it was added as an additional feature in the form of a wide line running along the inner contour.
+After the redesign, it was added as an additional feature: a wide line running along the inner contour.